Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Problem formulation

 \section{Problem formulation}

-AFM is a scanning probe microscopy that gathers the sample surface data using a mechanical probe.
+AFM is a scanning probe microscopy technique that gathers the sample surface data using a mechanical probe.
 Usually, this is achieved using a raster scanning technique when the tip scans the area of the sample line by line using a rectangular pattern.
 The roughness of the surface disturbs the tip of the microscope probe by moving it up and down from its resting state.
 Such disturbances are measured in real-time and, together with positional data of the scanner, serve as very high-resolution 3D topographic images of the surface.
-In contrast to conventional raster scanning, which is used in most commercially available instruments, rotational scanning atomic force microscopy uses a spindle to rotate the sample around the rotation axis at known angular frequency $\omega$.
-The tip is slowly mowed along the sample surface, usually starting from the center of rotation, thus producing a spiral-type scanning path.
+By indenting the probe into the sample and recording the applied force, which is proportional to the cantilever deflection, and the distance traveled by the probe one can also map various bio-mechanical properties and responses of soft matter down to the single-molecule level~\cite{Magazzu2023,Krieg2019}.
+In contrast to conventional raster scanning, which is used in most commercially available instruments, rotational scanning AFM~\cite{Ulcinas2017} uses a spindle to rotate the sample around the rotation axis at known angular frequency $\omega$.
+The tip is slowly mowed along the sample surface, usually starting from the center of rotation, therefore producing a spiral-type scanning path.
 Such a scanning technique resembles a phonograph where a stylus follows a groove on a rotating vinyl disk.
-This method has a significant advantage over raster scanning because the tip does not have to abruptly change the direction of its movement, thus making it at least an order of magnitude faster compared to raster scanning and, as a consequence, allows scanning of much larger areas in the same amount of time.
+This method has a significant advantage over raster scanning because the tip does not have to abruptly change the direction of its movement, therefore making it at least an order of magnitude faster compared to raster scanning and, as a consequence, allows scanning of much larger areas in the same amount of time.